Krisha8179/QuizGame/README.md

 ## Description

 * User can login through login page , if new user then user can register.
-* Once the user logins page will show the rooms which are available to join and play.
+* Once the user logins, page will show the rooms which are available to join and play.
 * A room will allow only two players to join.
 Once the room is full it will start the game.
 * If there is no rooms are available to join then user can create a room and wait for the another player to join.
 And the created room will be displayed for all other users to join.
 * Once the both users joins the room , it will show 5 seconds timer to start the game.